tbooth/snakemake-publishing/episodes/03-using-standard-file-locations.md

 ```

 This file made by Snakemake is in *GraphViz* formay, not *SVG* format, but we can use the `dot`
-command line tool to generate the *SVG*.
+command line tool to convert to *SVG*.

 ```bash
 $ dot -Tsvg rulegraph.dag -o rulegraph.svg